crowding/nseval/README.md

 `nse` doesn't try and remake all of R's base library, just the parts about calls and lazy evaluation.

-`nse` has few external dependencies and should play well with base R or any other 'verse.
+`nse` has no install dependencies and should play well with base R or any other 'verse.

 ## Similar packages